 Tip #4 – When baking in the oven, check the status of the food through the oven window instead of opening the oven door, if you can.
 By opening the oven door, you decrease the temperature inside the oven by 25 degrees, which in turn extends the total cook time.

 Tip #5 – Keep the shades, blinds and drapes open and let the sunshine help to warm your home.
 Let the sun help you save, and let the sunshine in!

-Tip #6 – Adjust the temperature of your hot water heater to 120 degrees Fahrenheit, and then insulate the hot water heater to help reduce energy usage by about 10-15%.
+Tip #6 – To save on electric adjust the temperature of your hot water heater to 120 degrees Fahrenheit, and then insulate the hot water heater to help reduce energy usage by about 10-15%.
 While keeping your thermostat at 120 degrees will save you money, it also reduces scalding and slows mineral buildup and corrosion in your heater and pipes.

 Tip #7 – Save hot water for yourself and do not wash your laundry on Hot or Warm, choose the cold cycle so that your hot water heater isn’t trying to supply your washer with hot water.
 Also, if you are a creature of habit, and take showers around the same time each day, put your hot water heater on a timer.
 Installing a timer to turn off your heater during the times you do not need hot water will help conserve energy.

 Do yourself a favor before sweata weatha becomes a Texas winter and switch to Pogo Energy today!
-Follow our 7 tips to save money on electricity in cold weather, and you can spend winter cozied up, ordering in and watching your favorite series – powered by 100% clean energy.
+It’s as easy as 1-2-3 to SIGN UP ONLINE WITH POGO FOR PREPAID ENERGY.
+At the very least, follow our 7 tips to save money on electricity in cold weather, and you can spend winter cozied up, ordering in and watching your favorite series – powered by 100% clean energy.